hsf-training/hsf-training-matplotlib/_episodes/04-higgs-search.md

 And then make a plot, actually, let's make 2 plots, with matplotlib we can add sub-plots to the figure, then, we will be able to compare the MC distribution without and with weights.

-In order to do this, we will use the `subplot` function.
-Notice that in this case, we are creating a figure and defining the axes of the figure directly, the syntax of the functions that we call for these axes change a bit with respect to the ones using only pyplot.
 ~~~
 var_name = "m4l"
 units = " [GeV]"